X-SHIELD: Regularization for eXplainable Artificial Intelligence: Regularization in XAI

 \subsection{Evaluation of explanations in XAI}

-Evaluating the explanations can be approached from a qualitative or quantitative viewpoint, but no objective evaluation measures are known to select the best explainer to date~\cite{bodria2023benchmarking}.
+Evaluating the explanations can be approached from a qualitative or quantitative viewpoint, but no objective evaluation measures are known to select the best explainer to date~\citep{bodria2023benchmarking}.
 A major current problem of explainability is the fact that a standard method to evaluate the different explanations is not available, that is, to choose which one is the best and in what sense.
-There is a wide debate on how to evaluate the quality of the explanation methods, placing attention on their usefulness and goodness~\cite{bodria2023benchmarking}.
-It is important for an explanation to have a qualitatively meaningful explanation~\cite{doshi2017towards} but, to be able to compare objectively between explanations, there must be a quantitative measure to support the decision.
-In~\cite{rosenfeld2021better} a set of quantitative metrics is proposed to measure the quality of explanations.
+There is a wide debate on how to evaluate the quality of the explanation methods, placing attention on their usefulness~\citep{bodria2023benchmarking}.
+It is important for an explanation to have a qualitatively meaningful explanation~\citep{doshi2017towards} but, to be able to compare objectively between explanations, there must be a quantitative measure to support the decision.
+In~\citep{rosenfeld2021better} a set of quantitative metrics is proposed to measure the quality of explanations.
 However, they are specialized in rules-based explanations.
-In~\cite{sevillano2023revel}, the REVEL framework is proposed, with also five different quantitative metrics to evaluate agnostically different explanation metrics, independent of the explanation generation method.
+In~\citep{sevillano2023revel}, the REVEL framework is proposed, with also five different quantitative metrics to evaluate agnostically different explanation metrics, independent of the explanation generation method.

-In Table~\ref{tab:metrics_summary}, we present a description of the qualitative aspect measured by the five metrics proposed in~\cite{sevillano2023revel}.
-Although there are several other proposals for metrics that can be found~\cite{10297629}, the metrics described here represent several important areas of explanation measurement, which are:
+In Table~\ref{tab:metrics_summary}, we present a description of the qualitative aspect measured by the five metrics proposed in~\citep{sevillano2023revel}.
+Although there are several other proposals for metrics that can be found~\citep{10297629}, the metrics described here represent several important areas of explanation measurement considered in~\citep{rosenfeld2021better}: